jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 Pod allocations (pod name, pod id, pod hostname) are available in the AppGroup CRD updated by the controller.

-Network weights are available in the NetworkTopology CRD updated by the controller based on netperf measurements available through Prometheus.
+Network weights are available in the NetworkTopology CRD updated by the controller based on the netperf measurements.

 If not a single pod belonging to the same AppGroup has been already allocated, we score all candidate nodes equally: